 Special places for animal watching in the South Island:

 Books about New Zealand animals (free worldwide delivery):

 Other ebooks of interest

-Maori language course - short introduction to the amazing and unique animals of New Zealand.
+Maori language - a short introduction for travellers and newcomers in New Zealand.